joburn5000/Shortest-Path/Proposal.md

 Dataset
+- Our dataset will be from https://simplemaps.com/data/us-cities
+- It is a downloadable file that contains the latitude and longitude for towns in America

-- Datasets: Graphs, Priority Queue
+- Other: Graphs, Priority Queue
 - In computer science, a priority queue is an abstract data type similar to a regular queue or stack data structure in which each element additionally has a "priority" associated with it.
 In a priority queue, an element with high priority is served before an element with low priority.

 Data Acquisition and Processing
-- We will download, store, and process data in the following manner: We will search for online data such as finding nodes that are preset and connected.
-We will download this and store it in our repo, and if necessary convert it to the format that we need, or find a format of data that matches what we are looking for.
+- We will download, store, and process data in the following manner:
+- We will doanload the file from https://simplemaps.com/data/us-cities as an excel sheet
-- We will then process this data by putting it through the algorithm and getting a necessary output.
+- We will then process this data by writing an algorithm to convert the cells in the excel sheet to nodes, using latitude and longitude to get our datapoints so we can calculate distance
 - To handle the messiness of real world data, we will solve issues by researching the common ways to tackle them.
 We will brainstorm as a team in order to come up with our best guess of a solution.
 - If our solution does not work, then we will decide as a team what other solutions may work.